 In traditional Scrum, the product owner is the go-to source for information about the product.
 They have the end in mind from the beginning, and they share that vision with the rest of the team.
-They should be available throughout the project to field questions and provide clarity to the team, as well as to facilitate communication.
+They are responsible for communicating and ordering the product backlog items.
+They should be available throughout the project to field questions, provide clarity to the team, and facilitate communication.

 As your own product owner, you must clearly define your end product.
 Identify features and requirements, and record these in clear detail for later reference.
 You might even create a user flow diagram or low-fidelity mockup to map your parameters.

 When applying Agile for individuals, you’ll also need to keep in mind that delivery is your ultimate goal.
 If you find yourself getting bogged down in the development process, try to look at the project from a product owner’s perspective.
 As you remind yourself of what is important in the project, you can avoid unnecessary delays because of unimportant details.